michaelgrosner/tribeca/MANUAL.md

 * `ewma?` - Use a quote protection of `periods` smoothed line of the price to limit the price while sending new orders.

-* `periodsᵉʷᵐᵃ` - Maximum amount of values collected in the sequences used to calculate the `ewma?` quote protection.
+* `periods????` - Maximum amount of values collected in the sequences used to calculate the `ewma?` quote protection.
 After collect sequentially every 1 minute the value of the `fair value`, and before place new orders, a limit will be always applied to the new orders price using a `ewma` calculation, taking into account only the last `periods` periods in each sequence.

+* `ewmaTrend?` - Use a trend protection of double `periods` (Ultra+Micro) smoothed lines of the price to limit uptrend sells and downtrend buys.

+* `threshold` - When trend stregth is above positive threshold value bot stops selling, when strength below negative threshold value bot stops buying.

+* `ultra` - Time in munites to define Ultra EMA

+* `micro` - Time in munites to define Micro EMA

 * `stdev`